jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji reaches down for the book.

 Wei Wuxian, bright red, yelps and slaps him away.
-He quickly sticks the book under him, sitting on it, pulling his skirts taut over his knees.
+He quickly sticks the book underneath him, sitting on it, pulling his skirts taut over his knees.

 “Do not treat a book that way,” Lan Wangji says ferociously.